-The useful lives of intangible assets are assessed at either finite or indefinite.
-Intangible assets with finite lives are amortized over their useful economic lives and assessed for impairment whenever there is an indication that the intangible asset may be impaired.
-The amortization period and the depreciation method for intangible asset with a finite useful life is reviewed at least at the end of each reporting period.
-Changes in the expected useful life or the expected pattern of consumption of future economic benefits embedded in the asset or impairment loss by changing the amortization period or method, as appropriate and are treated as changes in accounting estimates.
-The amortization expense on intangible assets with finite lives is recognized in the statement of profit and loss in the expense category consistent with the function of the intangible assets.
+The useful lives of intangible assets are assessed as either finite or indefinite.
+Intangible assets with finite lives are amortised over their useful economic lives and assessed for impairment whenever there is an indication that the intangible asset may be impaired.
+The amortisation period and the depreciation method for intangible asset with a finite useful life is reviewed at least at the end of each reporting period.
+Changes in the expected useful life or the expected pattern of consumption of future economic benefits embedded in the asset or impairment loss by changing the amortisation period or method, as appropriate and are taken in changes in accounting estimates.
+The amortisation expense on intangible assets with finite lives is recognised in the statement of profit and loss in the reporting period in accordance with the financial life of the intangible assets.